wp-plugins/cleansave/readme.txt

 2. On the navigation on the left hand side, click 'Plugins', then 'Add New' from the menu.
 3. Enable the CleanSave plugin.
 4. Visit the CleanSave Settings page, select the appropriate options and click 'Save Changes'.
-5. To remove ads from CleanSave go to http://www.formatdynamics.com/diypub-adfree and sign up.
-   Upon receipt of your registration ads will be removed automatically.

 <h4>Using Your Own Buttons</h4>